andrew/ultimate-awesome/README.md

 - [awesome-bids](https://github.com/bids-standard/awesome-bids) - A curated list of awesome BIDS projects, proposals, apps and resources.
 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-defi](https://github.com/brandonhimpfen/awesome-defi) - A curated list of awesome resources, tools, protocols, analytics, and communities for Decentralized Finance (DeFi).
 This list covers everything from DeFi basics and protocols to wallets, analytics, and yield farming.
+- [awesome-open-source-math-tools](https://github.com/brandonhimpfen/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.